bolognalab/bolognalab.github.io/schedule-Instructions.md

 * Each event should be assigned an ``id``, e.g. "Auftaktveranstaltung" has the id ``event-auftakt`` defined in the CSV file.
 The ``id`` does not appear on the schedule but connects all information about the event together.

 * The ``web`` property, which should be the URL where more information on the event is available (see [Individual pages for each event](#individual-pages-for-each-event)).
-If you don't know this yet, you can use a dummy URL such as the homepage of the HU and come back to edit it later.
+If you don't know the URL yet, you can use a dummy URL such as the homepage of the HU and come back to edit it later.

 * The ``category`` can be either ``event-1``, ``event-2``, ``event-3`` or ``event-4``.
 The colors of the event as well as the hashtag that appears on top of it is defined by the ``category`` variable.
 Currently, ``event-1`` is accented with pink and is assigned to #Diskussion, ``event-2`` is accented with blue and is assigned to #ImpulsFürDiePraxis and ``event-3`` is accented with orange and assigned to #Kompetenzentwicklung.
 To distinguish the events of the Themenwoche from "Tag der Lehre" we use the category ``event-4`` which looks different from the other 3.
 If you don't want to use the existing hashtags, you can change that later (See [Changing or removing the topic hashtags](#changing-or-removing-the-topic-hashtags))